Does load speed matter?

 Other tools to measure load speed:

-- Google Developers: A Free resource that rates your page speed for desktop and mobile devices.
+- Google Developers: A Free resource that rates your page load speed for desktop and mobile devices.
 Generally your site should get a score of over 80 to be performing well, but see how you compare to your major competitors to benchmark your site speed.
 It also provides recommendations for the main areas to investigate to improve your load speed.

 - WebPagetest: A Free tool for the more technically minded user that allows you to define the geographical location and to test different in different browsers.
 This gives you a detailed breakdown of the load speed of individual elements on the page.